lersouza/DataCommand.Net/README.md

 DataCommandOptions options = new PostgresDataOptions() { ConnectionString = "your connection string", MaxRetries = 2 };
 Person person = new GetPersonCommand(1, options, loggerFactory).Run();
 ```
+## Feedback and Contributions

+We would love feedback about our library (bugs, feature requests, enhacements, questions and so on).
+Please, provide them through issues in this repository.

+Contributions are also well appreciated.
+Please, feel free to fork this repository and send us Pull Requests.